Sōka University

+There are five libraries named Central Library, Fraster Library, Shirakaba Library, Law School Library, and Soka Women's College KAHO Library.

 History

-Soka University opened to undergraduate students on April 2, 1971, with its graduate school opening in April 1975.
+Soka University opened on April 2, 1971, with its graduate school opening in April 1975.
 Since the school's founding, more than 50,000 students have graduated from Soka University.

 Soka University of America is a related school founded in 2001, located in Aliso Viejo, California, which offers both graduate and undergraduate degrees.

 Educational philosophy

 Soka University's educational philosophy was established by Tsunesaburō Makiguchi, the first president of the Soka Gakkai (then called the Soka Kyoiku Gakkai, or Value-creating Education Society), who had worked as the principal of an elementary school in Japan.
 Makiguchi published the book "The System of Value-Creating Pedagogy" based on his belief that the purpose of education is the students' happiness, and emphasized humanistic education.
 This educational philosophy was shared by his successor, Jōsei Toda, who had served as a primary school teacher.
 Toda's successor, Daisaku Ikeda, describes his goal as carrying out the dreams of Makiguchi and Toda.

 "Soka" is a Japanese term meaning "value creation".
 In 1971, when Daisaku Ikeda founded Soka University, the school established the following founding principles: